 Advances in sensor technology for Earth observation make it possible to collect multispectral data in much higher dimensionality.
 In addition, multisource data also will provide high dimensional data.
 Such high dimensional data will have several impacts on processing technology: (1) it will be possible to classify more classes; (2) more processing power will be needed to process such high dimensional data (3) with large increases in dimensionality and the number of classes, processing time will increase significantly.
 The analysis of remotely sensed data is usually done by machine oriented pattern recognition techniques.
 One of the most widely used pattern recognition techniques is classification based on maximum likelihood (ML) assuming Gaussian distributions of classes.
 A problem of Gaussian ML classification is long processing time.
 This computational cost may become an important problem if the remotely sensed data of a large area is to be analyzed or if the processing hardware is more modest in its capabilities.
 The advent of the future sensors will aggravate this problem.
-As a result, it will be an important problem to extract detailed information from high dimensional data while reducing processing time considerably [1].
+As a result, it will be an important problem to extract detailed information from high dimensional data while reducing processing time considerably (Chulhee Lee, David Landgrebe).

 Efforts to reduce processing time have been pursued in various ways.
-By employing feature selection/extraction algorithms, the number of features can be reduced substantially without sacrificing significant information [2].
+By employing feature selection/extraction algorithms, the number of features can be reduced substantially without sacrificing significant information (Muasher, M. J. and D. A. Landgrebe).
 Feature selection/extraction is generally done by removing redundant features or by finding new features in transformed coordinates.
 This reduction in the number of features has several advantages.
-First of all, higher accuracies can be achieved in cases where the number of training samples is low, due to the Hughes phenomenon [3].
+First of all, higher accuracies can be achieved in cases where the number of training samples is low, due to the Hughes phenomenon (Hughes, G. F.).
 Since generally processing time increases with the square of the number of features, a benefit of feature selection/extraction is reduction in processing time.

-Another possible approach to reduce computing time can be found in decision tree classifiers [4].
+Another possible approach to reduce computing time can be found in decision tree classifiers (Swain, P. H. and H. Hauska).
 Though the decision tree classifier can have several advantages depending on the situation, one of the advantages is processing time.
-However, how to find the optimum tree structure still remains a problem for the decision tree classifier, though many algorithms are proposed for the design of decision tree classifiers [5].
+However, how to find the optimum tree structure still remains a problem for the decision tree classifier, though many algorithms are proposed for the design of decision tree classifiers (Argentiero, P., R. Chin, and P. Beaudet).

 In this paper, ML and MD classifiers are used for the high-resolution satellite image.
 Using ML classification, pixels are assigned to a specific class if they fall within the box regions, which are defined by the training data, and are allocated to the appropriate categories.
 This classifier reduces the possibilities of any pixels being unclassified.
 The MD classification uses the mean vectors of each region of interest (ROI) and calculates the Euclidean distance from each unknown pixel to the mean vector for each class.
 All pixels are classified to the closest ROI class unless the user specifies standard deviation or distance thresholds, in which case some pixels may be unclassified if they do not meet the selected criteria.

-The main purpose of this paper is to evaluate for the best classification and compare the classified images with results from the supervised training based methods.
+The aim of this paper is to present the preprocessing of the satellite imagery, land cover change detection methods and results and to evaluate for the best classification and compare the classified images with results from the supervised training based methods.